bridaniels/Principles_NavigatingBigDebtCrises/Part2/US_DebtAdjustment/README.md

 #### Issues within Fannie Mae and Freddie Mac
 - Treasury Secretary Henry Paulson gets President Bush's support in fall of 2006 to pass legislation for reforms
 - Nothing happened till 2008

+## Emerging Broader-Based Bubble
+---
+### Broader Economy Bubble Signs
+- savings rates declined
+- increase in foreign capital inflows
+- lowering global export market share to emerging countries (especially China)
+- manufacturing employment falls
+#### Housing Market Camouflaged
+- increase in construction employment
+#### High Debt Growth -> Funding Consumption
+- via mortgages and other debt instruments
+- debt not being used to grow income (aka using for investment)
+- US citizens using debt to consume more than they earn
+> ### Unsustainable Dynamic:
+> - Savings Cannot Fall Forever
+> - Lending Cannot Increase Forever
+> #### Debts Due = Cash Flow Problems

+### *"Shadow Banking"* = New Instruments Outside of Regulation
+- higher risk lending increasing -> common for bubbles
+- new instruments to get around more established ones with fewer regulations (thus cheaper and easier)
+- appear safe via garuntees or sales tactics
+- *traditional regulated banking system backed by the* **FDIC's Systemic Risk Exemption** *allowing them to do more to step in and help*

+> ### 5 Key Components Fueling Leverage Outside the Traditional Bankig System
+> #### Mostly Short-Term and Unregulated
+> 1. **Repo Agreements + Commercial Paper**
+>       - short-term borrowing for banks and corporations
+> 2. **Large Institutional Depositors Outside Protected Banking System**
+>       - Treasury Security Demand > Supply
+>       - shortage of safe assets for investors
+>       - *SUBS: asset-backed commercial paper + repo
+> 3. **Money Market Funds (MMF) developed**
+>       - short-term savings with higher returns (than traditional bank acounts)
+>       - low additional risk
+> 4. **Dollar Lending Globalization**
+>       - increase in dollar borrowing/lending in foreign markets
+> 5. **Securitization of Lending**
+>       - banks able to sell loan portfolios to other investors
+>       - *"Moral Hazard"* by banks increased incentive to make riskier loans